iCliniq Logo

 • Wear a seatbelt under the bump and across the lap.

 • Stretch and move the legs regularly while seated.
 If possible, wear support stockings for the flight duration because a pregnant woman's circulation is already under strain, and the lower cabin pressure inside a plane can increase the risk of blood clots.
-Seek the help of your obstetrician before buying one.
+Seek the help of an obstetrician before buying one.

 • Drink plenty of water to avoid the risk of dehydration.

-• If the flight is smooth, try to walk inside the aisles every half an hour and if the flight has turbulence, stay in the seat, but try flexing and extending the ankles frequently.
+• If the flight is smooth, try to walk inside the aisles every half an hour, and if the flight has turbulence, stay in the seat, but try flexing and extending the ankles frequently.

 • If symptoms like shortness of breath or light-headedness are felt, ask one of the flight attendants to provide breathing oxygen.